w3f/Grant-Milestone-Delivery/deliveries/Interstellar-WP2-M1.md

 | 1. | New Garbling Scheme| [New Garbling library](https://github.com/Interstellar-Network/lib-garble-rs/tree/w3f-phase2-milestone1), [Demo tutorial](https://book.interstellar.gg/2M1_demo_tutorial.html) | Mobile offline demo  app with the new evaluator and a pre-computed circuit  generated with the new scheme |

-> Additional information:
+**Additional information:**
- A docker is not needed here as we provide an offline demo, if you want to test the fps with a garble circuit generated from the garbling pallet, we can provide ypu with a docker and an omline app.
+ A docker is not needed here as we provide an offline demo to show fps result, because we focus mostly on user experience.
+If you want to test the full pipeline for this milestone we can provide ypu with a docker and an omline app.